greglook/merkle-db/doc/indexing.md

 #### Apply Changes

 In the **apply** phase, changes are applied to the _children_ to produce new child nodes.
-This call returns an unpersisted candidate, or nil if the resulting node would be empty.
-The resulting candidate node may have any number of children, meaning it can either underflow, be valid, or overflow, depending on the changes applied.
+The behavior is slightly different depending on whether the children of the node are partitions or another layer of index nodes.

-As an optimization when writing partitions out, keep the last-touched partition in memory until we're sure the next one won't need to be merged into it.
-If the last partition underflowed, hang onto it and merge in partitions until at least 150% of the partition limit has been reached, then emit a partition that is 75% full, leaving (at worst) another 75% full partition if there are no more adjacent to process.
+Updating partitions actually requires loading data into memory, so the algorithm constrains the total number of partitions loaded to double the partition limit `p`.
+Updated sets of records are buffered as the children are processed, emitting full partitions where possible, merging in underflowing partitions as needed.
+The buffer is filled until at least 150% of the partition limit has been reached, then a 75% full partition is emitted, leaving (at worst) another 75% full partition if there are no more adjacent to process.

+For index nodes, this call returns an unpersisted candidate node, or nil if the resulting node would be empty.
+The candidate may have any number of children, meaning it can either underflow, be valid, or overflow, depending on the changes applied.

 Here, updates have deleted one partition entirely and created an pair of partitions, which are merged and written out as a (still underflowing)